-- 3.1 CRR 400(2)(c) permits the PRA to fully or partially exempt exposures incurred by a firm to certain intra-group undertakings from the large exposures limit stipulated in CRR Article 395(1).
-The PRA will consider exempting non-trading book and trading book exposures to intra-group undertakings that meet specified conditions (set out in the large exposures rules and in CRR Article 400(3)).
+3.1 CRR 400(2)(c) permits the PRA to fully or partially exempt exposures incurred by a firm to certain intra-group undertakings from the large exposures limit stipulated in CRR Article 395(1).
+The PRA will consider exempting non-trading book and trading book exposures to intra-group undertakings that meet specified conditions set out in paragraph 3.1A, paragraph 3.8A, and the Large Exposure rules.
 Guidance in respect of these conditions is outlined below.
-Firms should note however that under CRR Article 400(2)(c) intra-group exposures that do not meet the criteria in Article 400(2)(c) are to be treated as exposures to a third party. - 3.2 The PRA expects that members of a non-core large exposures group meet the conditions set out in CRR Article 113(6) except for the condition to be established in the United Kingdom CRR Article 113(6)(d). - 3.2A For the purposes of assessing whether the condition in CRR Article 113(6)(e) is met, the PRA will consider the specific measures or restrictions, current or foreseen, that a regulator in other jurisdictions has placed or may place on the proposed member of the Non-Core Large Exposures Group (NCLEG) and whether such measures constitute a material impediment.
-The PRA expect firms to provide a description of any such specific measures or restrictions such as restrictions on dividend payment.
-The firm should confirm to the PRA that, insofar as it is aware, no such measures or restrictions are in place or foreseeable.
+Firms should note however that under CRR Article 400(2)(c) intra-group exposures that do not meet the criteria in Article 400(2)(c) are to be treated as exposures to a third party.

+3.1A The PRA expects that the following conditions are met with respect to exposures incurred by the firm to members of its non-core large exposures group: